-Released in 1955, this was (sadly) the last of the toys designed and released by the Eames Office, made and distributed by Tigrett Enterprises.
+Released in 1955, the Eames Coloring Toy was (sadly) the last of the toys designed and released by the Eames Office, made and distributed by Tigrett Enterprises.
 It was an ingenious combination of open coloring space, construction, fun shapes and imagination.

 Inside the box were 8 boards, all containing varying cut out shapes to be colored and constructed together to the will of the user.
 From castle walls to dolls and animals, there was great possibility for the imagination to run wild and produce something quite unique.
 The box contained everything the user needed to get started, from the boards to the color crayons to the butterfly clips needed to hold the model together.
 There was even witty and amusing examples of constructions throughout the reverse of the lid and the cut out boards.

 The outer box of the Eames Coloring Toy was awash with color and the look and feel of imagination at work.
 The actual photography used for the design of the outer artwork had an interesting tale of its own.
 The visualized designs and drawings that were used were completed by the daughter of Alexander Girard, close friend and peer of Charles and Ray Eames.